nipo/nsl/lib/nsl_dvi/index.rst

 Video modes
 ===========

+Modes live in `nsl_video.mode <../nsl_video/index.html>`_ and
-`mode <mode/>`_ states what a frame looks like -- active pixels and lines, the blanking around them, the sync pulses inside it -- and the clocks that frame calls for.
+`nsl_dvi.mode <mode/>`_ is the name DVI users know them by.
+A mode states what a frame looks like -- active pixels and lines, the blanking around them, the sync pulses inside it -- and the clocks that frame calls for.

 Two families state the remaining number differently.
 Broadcast modes (CEA/HDMI) state a frame rate and the pixel clock follows from the